open-xchange/appsuite-middleware/documentation/mail_categories.md

 | [com.openexchange.mail.categories.rules.[category]](#comopenexchangemailcategoriesrulescategory)                | Comma separated list of strings | |         |

-#### com.openexchange.capability.mail_categories
+#### com.openexchange.mail.categories

-This property defines the user capability to use the mail categories feature.
+This property defines whether the user capability is granted to use the mail categories feature.
+This is the main switch for an administrator to enable/disable that feature.

+**Note** The current mail categories implementatiuon also requires that the associated Sieve service advertises the `"imap4flags"` capability.
+Only if both conditions are met

+1.  `com.openexchange.mail.categories` is set to `true`
+2.  `"imap4flags"` capability announced by Sieve service

+the mail categories feature becomes effectively available for a user.

 #### com.openexchange.mail.categories.enabled